By Matt Ward

 Water health needs to be managed just like fish and plant life health.
 In the first of these posts about water quality, I discussed the issues of water turbidity and nutrient control, both critical issues for a healthy fishery.

-This week we’ll take a look at water alkalinity and hardness, two more water quality factors to be aware of as you look to maximize the health of your lake or pond.
+This week we’ll take a look at water alkalinity and hardness, two more pond water testing factors to be aware of as you look to maximize the health of your lake or pond.

 All lakes and ponds experience daily fluctuations in pH and this fluctuation can put stress on fisheries which in certain cases can lead to lower productivity or even minor kills.

 Alkalinity is a measure of your waterbody’s ability to buffer (read “stabilize) natural daily pH swings and will certainly contribute to primary productivity (which ultimately results in gamefish biomass).
 Alkalinity is generally raised by adding agricultural lime to a pond or lake.

 In general, alkalinity should be maintained above 25 mg/mL but would best be maintained in the ideal range of 50-200 mg/mL.